Skip to main content

 Member Marketplace

-Note: Inclusion of a product or service does not suggest an endorsement, sponsorship, or recommendation by DMNT or the Academy of Nutrition and Dietetics (Academy).
-Viewers should form their own opinions about any product or service that is posted.
+Note: Inclusion does not imply endorsement, sponsorship or recommendation by DMNT or the Academy of Nutrition and Dietetics.

-DMNT members should use the DMNT Member Marketplace Submission Request Form.
+Members may participate using the DMNT Member Marketplace Submission Request Form.

 Certificate